 - Overview of completed semesters and courses in them.

 - Planning of courses for future semesters, including checking whether courses will be listed in selected semesters.
-Enforcement control is only predictive of past enrollment.
+The checking of course listings is only predictive based on past course listings.
 There is no guarantee that courses will be offered in the future.

 - An overview of the number of credits in individual semesters and the whole study.